 If you’re an expat in the UK, here’s a guide on how can you get a mortgage to buy a UK property.
 Find out what credit score is really needed to buy a house in the UK.

-Having a current or previous UK credit history is not a pre-requisite to obtain a UK mortgage, however in certain circumstances it can allow an expat to secure more competitive and flexible mortgage terms than those on offer by an offshore or international lenders whom generally do not require a credit check.
+Having a current or previous UK credit history is not a pre-requisite to obtain a UK mortgage.
+However, it can allow an expat to secure more competitive and flexible mortgage terms than those on offer by an offshore or international lenders who generally don’t require a credit check.

 Stuart Marshall, Business Development Director of Liquid Expat Mortgages, provides an insight into this often misunderstood issue.
-He also provides several examples of how a UK credit history can help, as well as ways an expat can improve their UK credit history whilst living and working overseas.
+He also provides several examples of how a UK credit history can help, as well as ways an expat can improve it.

 Getting a UK mortgage

-The UK credit history and report does become an important consideration when an expat has lived in the UK at any point in the last three years, and they are looking to secure a more competitive deal from a UK lender, as opposed to an offshore lender.
-Moreover, many expats may still have an existing UK address they continue to keep as their banking correspondence address, and as such, allow UK lenders to credit search them at this location and fulfil the lenders credit scoring procedure.
+The UK credit history is important when an expat has lived in the UK at any point in the last three years.
+Moreover, many expats may still have an existing UK address they continue to keep as their banking correspondence address, and as such, allow UK lenders to credit search them at this location and fulfill the lenders credit scoring procedure.
 Many expats keep their parents address as a UK banking address for their correspondence.
-This helps clients whom are wanting to get back on the UK property ladder and are looking for lenders whom do not impose a minimum GBP 100,000 loan amount and mortgage deals that do not have bank arrangement fees of 1 percent, which many of the offshore and international banks charge.
+This helps clients that want to get on the UK property ladder and are looking for lenders without a minimum loan amount and arrangement fees of 1%; many offshore and international banks charge these.

-The UK providers of mortgages whom can often make the application process much quicker for expats looking for either buy to let or main residential mortgages are more likely to have lower arrangement fees, more competitive interest rates and a wider choice of availability of fixed rate and tracker mortgages.
+UK mortgage providers can make the application process quicker for expats.
+They’ll likely have lower arrangement fees, more competitive interest rates, and a wider choice of availability.

 Three quick tips on how expats can create and improve their UK credit score

-1) Either maintain a UK address for banking correspondence or reinstate one back in the UK, e.g. your parents address back in the UK.
-This allows a UK lender to credit score your application at a UK address and broadens the available mortgage options to you.
+1) Either maintain a UK address for banking correspondence or reinstate one back in the UK.
+This allows a UK lender to credit score your application at a UK address and broadens your mortgage options.

-2) Before you apply for UK credit, get a copy of your credit file from either Experian (www.experian.com), Equifax (www.equifax.com) or CallCredit (www.callcredit.co.uk).
+2) Before you apply for UK credit, get a copy of your credit file from either Experian, Equifax, or CallCredit.
 All three offer instant access to your statutory GBP 2 credit report online.
 You simply need to complete an application on their websites and you will instantly have access to your credit file.
-Once you have reviewed, feel free to forward this to your mortgage broker so they can understand any potential issues they need to consider before applying.
+Feel free to forward this to your mortgage broker so they can understand any potential issues before applying.

 3) Dealing with any late payments or previous CCJ’s.
-If as an expat you may have missed a payment due to relocation or re-organising your finances when living overseas, then you can apply for a ‘notice of correction’ to be applied to your credit report.
+If you miss a payment, then you can apply for a notice of correction on your credit report.
 This is a 200-word statement which explains why payments were missed.
 For example, they have always met repayments on time in the past but moving or working overseas meant they had a period when their hectic life meant one or two repayments got missed.
-You will need to explain that now that you are settled working abroad, all financial commitments for repayments are in order and back up to date.
+You must explain that now that you work abroad, all financial commitments for repayments are in order.